bright/new-www/content/blog/asset-tracking-a-guide-to-smarter-asset-management.md

 ### 2. Manufacturing Asset Tracking Using Existing Devices

 A manufacturing client needed a cost-effective way to track tools and equipment throughout their facilities.
-Our team repurposed the client's existing mobile devices by leveraging Bluetooth Low Energy (BLE) technology to create a lightweight and efficient tracking solution.
+Our team repurposed the client's existing mobile devices by leveraging Bluetooth Low Energy (BLE) technology to create a lightweight and efficient [tracking solution for manufacturing](/projects/manufacturing-asset-tracking/).
 This minimized the need for additional hardware, improved asset visibility, reduced loss, and boosted operational efficiency.

 These real-world applications highlight how customized asset tracking systems can be tailored to meet industry-specific challenges effectively.